-The religious brothers at Atonement are members of the Brotherhood of St. Gregory, the Community of the Mother of Jesus, and the Anglican Dominicans.
+The religious brothers at Atonement are members of the Brotherhood of St Gregory and the Community of the Mother of Jesus.
 They are all members of what is known as “apostolic” or Faith Communities.
 Such communities may not require their members to live all together in one place or establish religious houses within dioceses, but they do require their members to live by a specific model of service and prayer life, often called a Community Rule, and take vows as part of their formation process.
 These Faith Communities are all within the monastic tradition of the Episcopal Church.

-The Brotherhood of St. Gregory (BSG), who wear white and brown, will be celebrating its 50th anniversary of founding in 2019.
-BSG Brothers have been at Atonement since the early 1990’s.
+The Brotherhood of St Gregory (BSG), who wear white and brown, celebrated its 50th anniversary of founding in 2019.
+BSG brothers have been at Atonement since the early 1990s.
 They are in provinces from coast to coast and have brothers in the Philippines and Australia.
-While most of the brothers are lay, including the founder and Minister General, there are several priests and deacons in the community.
+While most of the brothers are lay, including the founder and minister general, there are several priests and deacons in the community.

-The Community of the Mother of Jesus, who wear gray and blue, was established in 2011 at Atonement.
+The Community of the Mother of Jesus (CMJ), who wear gray and blue, was established in 2011 at Atonement.
 Since then, brothers have joined the community from several other states and Canada.
-Although its guardian is a former Roman Catholic priest, the brothers are lay and some are in the process for Holy Orders and the Diaconate.
+Although its guardian is a former Roman Catholic priest, the brothers are lay and some are in the process for Holy Orders and the diaconate.